ADBond/karlchen/README.md

 # Karlchen

-A simple python package to generate `.svg` files for playing-card backs, with a few variants/options.
+'''Karlchen''' is a simple python package to generate `.svg` files for playing-card backs, with a few variants/options.

 ## Usage